Welcome To

 - Active dogs, puppies, and pregnant or nursing females may need more food, while older or less active dogs may require less.

-Cats: Cats generally require around 2 4% of their body weight in food daily.
+Cats: Cats generally require around 2 to 4% of their body weight in food daily.

 - For example, a 10 lb cat might need around 0.2 to 0.4 lbs of raw food each day.